Tealium/chef-splunk/README.md

 Changes
 =======

+* v0.0.8 -
+	- Added scripted authentication logic.
+We use an external SSO system for logins.
+Splunk's scripted authentication allows us to write custom scripts to interact with that SSO system to facilitate authentication.
+See http://docs.splunk.com/Documentation/Splunk/5.0.1/Security/ConfigureSplunkToUsePAMOrRADIUSAuthentication for more information.
 * v0.0.7 -
 	- Broke up the attributes into separate files.
 This will be needed as we add a lot of features to this cookbook
 	- Redesigned how splunk starts -- fixed accept-license / answer-yes problems when starting splunk for the first time with version 5.